 After its conquest in 1153, it became the property of the Christians and Ramon Berenguer IV gave it to Pere de Rovira, master of the Knights Templar in Hispania and Provence, who reconstructed the castle transforming it into one of the main centres of Christian power on the Iberian Peninsula.

 Its uniformity of construction shows that the Templars constructed the building in a relatively short time.
 Nevertheless, the remains of an Andalusian fortress are evident especially in the lower sections of the wall and in part of the buildings of the upper enclosure.
-In addition, there are the remains of an Andalusian wine press.

 Beyond the Castle, Miravet is a walled citadel with constructions on different levels.
 Its forms are blunt and austere i, like a form of medieval hive, in that within the walls, the community had everything needed for day-to-day living.